-The first account you’ll need as you embark on your investment journey — a CDP Securities Account.
+The first account you’ll need as you embark on your investment journey in 2021 — a CDP Securities Account.
 Here’s how you can apply and use the account to your own benefit.

 Investing and trading may seem daunting for the greenhorns.
 But if you’ve landed on this article, you would have already taken the very first (and necessary) step towards buying your first stock, bond or Exchange Traded Fund (ETF).